kony/cryptoFilter/README.md

 4. publish the MobileFabric app.
 5. import Visualizer App (sampleEncDec.zip) into Visualizer Enterprise version 7.3 or above
 6. link MobileFabric app with visualizer app.
-7. buid the visualizer app for android/iphone and run in device.
+7. build the visualizer app for android/iphone and run in device.

 # Supported platforms for Kony Visualizer 7.3
 **Mobile**